chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 If an identity is unknown at the time of computing w0s or w1s, its length is given as zero and the identity itself the empty octet string.
 If both A and B are unknown, then both lengths are zero and both A and B will be empty octet strings.
-Both identities however SHOULD be included in the transcript TT if the parties exchange those prior to or as part of the protocol flow.
+Both identities are included in the transcript TT as part of the protocol flow.

 ## Protocol